deeppavlov/chatsky-llm-autoconfig/experiments/2024.11.14_dialogue2graph/report.md

 gpt-4o-mini for 27 examples: 15% of right answers

 Nov 25:
-So it was decided to take pair of graphs as true one when minimal cosine similarity between (node+edge) of graphs >= 0.99, otherwise gpt-4o with compare_graphs_prompt is used to compare two graphs.
+It was decided to take pair of graphs as true one when minimal cosine similarity between (node+edge) of graphs >= 0.99, otherwise gpt-4o with compare_graphs_prompt is used to compare two graphs.
+The name of algorithm is llm_match.

 Nov 27
 o1-mini for 27 examples: 96% of right answers
+And llm_match works 100%, still positives only

 ## Future plans
 All things to be considered by future researchers, plans on next experiments and so on